Eschatology: Baháʼí Faith

 In the Baháʼí Faith, creation has neither a beginning nor an end; Baháʼís regard the eschatologies of other religions as symbolic.
 In Baháʼí belief, human time is marked by a series of progressive revelations in which successive messengers or prophets come from God.
 The coming of each of these messengers is seen as the day of judgment to the adherents of the previous religion, who may choose to accept the new messenger and enter the "heaven" of belief, or denounce the new messenger and enter the "hell" of denial.
 In this view, the terms "heaven" and "hell" become symbolic terms for a person's spiritual progress and their nearness to or distance from God.
-In Baháʼí belief, Bahá'u'lláh (1817-1892), the founder of the Baháʼí Faith, was the Second Coming of Christ and also the fulfilment of previous eschatological expectations of Islam and other major religions.
+In Baháʼí belief, Bahá'u'lláh (1817–1892), the founder of the Baháʼí Faith, was the Second Coming of Christ and also the fulfilment of previous eschatological expectations of Islam and other major religions.

-The inception of the Baháʼí Faith coincides with Great Disappointment of the Millerite prophesy in 1844.
+The inception of the Baháʼí Faith coincides with Great Disappointment of the Millerite prophecy in 1844.

 ʻAbdu'l-Bahá taught that Armageddon would begin in 1914, but without a clear indication of its end date.
 Baháʼís believe that the mass martyrdom anticipated during the End Times had already passed within the historical context of the Baháʼí Faith.
 Baháʼís expect their faith to be eventually embraced by the masses of the world, ushering in a golden age.